dimohy/dimohy.slogs.dev/clcmzd80a000008l9fxagbpc4.md

+---
-# Use the "is" operator to use non-duplicated expressions
+title: "Use the "is" operator to use non-duplicated expressions"
+datePublished: Sun Jan 08 2023 06:14:53 GMT+0000 (Coordinated Universal Time)
+cuid: clcmzd80a000008l9fxagbpc4
+slug: use-the-is-operator-to-use-non-duplicated-expressions
+tags: csharp

+---

 ```csharp
 var input = "15,2";